 We’ve been using this method for over 10 years and have had lots of positive feedback.

-There is no 100% guarantee that any puppy will be free of health problems.
 We take great care in evaluating the health and soundness of our Labradors and the parents we choose for our litters.
 However even health-tested parents can produce a health problem from time to time, but screening does reduce the chance of problems.

 Bringing your puppy home

 Pups will be ready to go home after 8 weeks of age.
 They will be up to date on vaccinations and wormings, will be microchipped and will come with their health record.
 We also provide a puppy packet with information on the puppy’s parents and suggestions for feeding, vaccinating and training.